molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Babel is not just a tool to transform code written in a newer ECMAScript version into an older version.
 Babel is a plugin-based parser and translation framework that may support arbitrary syntax extensions.

 As you can imagine, this is both powerful and dangerous.
 On the one hand, people use Babel to prototype and test new [ECMAScript language proposals](https://github.com/tc39/proposals).
-On the other hand, people use Babel to add syntax that most likely won’t be standardized, like [JSX](https://reactjs.org/docs/introducing-jsx.html).
+On the other hand, people use Babel to add syntax that most likely will not be standardized, like [JSX](https://reactjs.org/docs/introducing-jsx.html).

 This leads to a situation where large codebases are not valid ECMAScript but full of syntax extensions.
 Some of them are on the standards track, some are not.
 Such code can only parsed by Babel with certain plugins.
 Like in the biblical story about the [Tower of Babel](https://en.wikipedia.org/wiki/Tower_of_Babel), language confusion prevents people from working together.